abdulrauf11/cyberdive-2049/models/work/uncle-tetsu.md

 link: instagram.com/uncletetsupakistan
 challenge: >-
-  Transforming Uncle Tetsu Pakistan into a new age brand locally, leveraging on platforms where younger, demographic is engaged, through quality visuals, culture and digital age storytelling to ignite, cravings for the best Japanese bakery in town.
+  Transforming Uncle Tetsu Pakistan into a new age brand locally, leveraging on platforms where younger demographic is engaged through quality visuals, culture and digital age storytelling to ignite cravings for the best Japanese bakery in town.
 solution: >-
   Develop on going campaigns and visuals that expresses brand’s culture, story